Triton-Robotics-Training/Embedded-Week-3/README.md

 ### Considerations

 In real-world implementaions, there might be different limiations such as non-linearity in the system which means the values that worked once might not work again.
 So constantly tuning it can give optimal performance.
 This is especially important when dealing with the different robots.

 # Assignment

 For the assignment this week we will be using a customize PID Simulator ([Sim](https://pknessness.github.io/pid_sim/pid.html)).
-There will a list of objectives in the week 3 assignment 2 text file.
+There will a list of objectives in the week 3 assignment 2 [text file](week3_assignment2.txt).
 For which you have to tune to the instructions and input the answer within the file.

+Clicking the "Test Sequence" button will begin a test set and you will be able to see how your PIDs fare to a predetermined set of moves.
+It will tell you the worst stabilization time and the worst overshoot amount.
+Keep in mind that if your tunings don't stabilize, it will say so and not continue recording the rest of the setpoints.
+If you have any questions about the simulator, please contact your lead.